-FCG Ottawa staff is here to help support faith community staff and volunteers working outdoors on their landscape and gardens and those who want to add a new sustainable garden component to their property.
-Let us know what your Care for Creation needs are in terms of your landscape and gardens — we are here to help!
+As always, FCG Ottawa staff is here to help support faith community staff and volunteers working outdoors on their landscape and gardens and those who want to add a new sustainable garden component to their property.
+Let us know what your needs are in terms of your sacred landscape and ecological gardens — we are here to help!

 What if you could share with your community your caring actions for creation and become a leader for sustainability in your neighbourhood?
 What if you could take simple steps to change your outdoor property maintenance or landscape design so as to reflect your place of worship’s desires for stronger social cohesion, resilient city making, or local ecological protection?
 What if your congregants could create an outdoor space that would delight all ages and provide much needed habitat for butterflies, birds, and other urban wildlife species?